FredHutch/coop/_drafts/opensci-mtg1.md

 - Closing thoughts
   - many researchers don't even try to reproduce their past work
   - This process, while painful, is enlightening and makes it easier to identify inefficiencies
+  - without visible examples of how to use open data tools in scientific research fields folks will continue to recreate the wheel
+  - reproducibility across all disciplines in modern science is working effectively and collaboratively with data, including wrangling, formatting and other tasks that can take 50–80% of a data scientist's time
+  - Scientific progress requires that we build off of the previous work of others.
+How can we do this if work isn't reproducable?
+  - "benefits of openness can be a by-product of time-saving efficiencies, because tools that reduce data headaches also result in science that is more transparent, reproducible, collaborative and freely accessible to others"

 [Include this table??](https://www.nature.com/articles/s41559-017-0160/tables/1)